shravi24/Getting-Started-With-Enarx/README.md

 ---

 ### Introduction to Enarx
-Enarx is an open source project which makes possible to deploy sensitive workloads on not fully trusted hosts in public cloud, private cloud , Edge, IoT  etc. It is a project that aims to reduce the number trust realtionships while maintaining a high level of security.
+Enarx is an open source project which makes possible to deploy sensitive workloads on not fully trusted hosts in public cloud, private cloud , Edge, IoT  etc. It is a project that aims to reduce the number of trust realtionships while maintaining a high level of security.